Video Game: Advanced Variable Geo

 - Bokukko: Yuka fits this trope in the masculine pronoun department, however Jun fits this trope in both the masculine pronoun, tomboyish appearance and personality departments.

 - Brand X: Just about every restaurant featured in the games is a Shout-Out to one that exists/existed in Real Life Japan.
 Hanna Miller's is based on Anna Miller's, Bikkuri Monkey is based on Bikkuri Donkey, The Rival is based on The Royal, Skalark is based on Skylark, Fushiya is based on the Fujiya Confectionary, etc.

 - But Not Too Foreign: Reimi, whose father Souichirou is Japanese, and mother Miranda is American.

-- Cat Fight: The series is about a tournament for combat waitresses.
-While there's no actual Clothing Damage in-game, the loser of each match is always depicted with their uniform torn to varying degrees, their hair mussed, and their faces are usually covered in scratch marks.
+- Cat Fight: While there's no actual Clothing Damage in-game, the loser of each match is always depicted with their uniform torn to varying degrees, their hair mussed, and their faces are usually covered in scratch marks.

 - Corrupt Corporate Executive: Miranda Jahana, until her husband and daughter decide to lock her out of the company forever.

 - Defeat Means Friendship: Generally, the girls fighting in the tournaments become good friends with each other over the course of the story.